Arc System Works

 Arc System Works Co., Ltd. (アークシステムワークス株式会社, Āku Shisutemu Wākusu kabushiki gaisha), commonly referred to as ArcSys, is a Japanese video game developer and publisher located in Yokohama.
-Founded by Minoru Kidooka in 1988, the company is known for arcade 2D fighting game franchises, including Guilty Gear and BlazBlue, as well as other license-based fighting games for Dragon Ball, Persona 4 Arena (Ultimax), Granblue Fantasy Versus (Rising) and others.
+Founded by Minoru Kidooka in 1988, the company is known for arcade 2D fighting game franchises, including Guilty Gear and BlazBlue.
+They have also developed other fighting games using external licenses, including Dragon Ball FighterZ, Persona 4 Arena and Arena Ultimax, Granblue Fantasy Versus and Versus Rising, Marvel Tōkon: Fighting Souls, and others.

 History

 The company was founded in January 1988 and incorporated as Arc Co., Ltd. in May.
-The company spent early years as a contract developer for Sega, Sammy and Banpresto.
+The company spent early years as a contract developer for Sega, Sammy, and Banpresto.
 It consisted at the time of around eight developers; most of whom had previously worked at Sega including founder Minoru Kidooka.
 It was renamed Arc System Works in 1991.
 In 1992 they developed a game for the Famicom called Pizza Pop!.
 The company produced a series of Sailor Moon video games for publisher Angel including Bishōjo Senshi Sailor Moon S: Jōgai Rantō!?
 Shuyaku Sōdatsusen which was the first fighting game they produced.

 They published their first title in 1995 which was Exector for the PlayStation.